suncoast-devs/handbook/lessons/full-stack-build-an-app-restaurant-edit/index.md

 the `<Route>` we know it will have an `:id` in the parameters.

 Next, we add a `useEffect` to find and load this restaurant.
-This implementation is in `Restaurant.jsx`, so we can essentially copy it from there
+This implementation is in `Restaurant.tsx`, so we can essentially copy it from there

 ```javascript
 useEffect(() => {